apache/nifi/nifi-external/nifi-kafka-connect/README.md

 order to merge the data together, but with a few limitations, discussed here.

 (1) The MergeContent / MergeRecord processor must be the first component in the dataflow after the Input Port.
-The Sink Connector will queue up some number of FlowFiles (configured with the `batch.size.count` / `batch.size.bytes` configuration elements) before triggering the dataflow.
-Once the configured batch size has been reached, or if Kafka Connect calls the Connector's `flush` method, the dataflow will be triggered.
-If the MergeContent / MergeRecord processor is not the first processor in the flow, the processor will either merge only a single FlowFile in each batch (if the configuration allows) or the processor will never make progress, and the dataflow will eventually timeout and be restarted.
+The Sink Connector will queue up some number of FlowFiles before triggering the dataflow.
+When Kafka Connect calls the Connector's `flush` method, the dataflow will be triggered.
+If the MergeContent / MergeRecord processor is not the first processor in the flow, the processor will either merge only a single FlowFile in each batch
+(if the configuration allows) or the processor will never make progress, and the dataflow will eventually timeout and be restarted.

 (2) If MergeContent / MergeRecord are triggered but do not have enough FlowFiles to create a batch, the processor will do nothing.
 If there are more FlowFiles queued up than the configured maximum number of entries, the Processor will merge up to that number of FlowFiles but then leave the rest sitting in the queue.
 The next invocation will then not have enough FlowFiles to create a batch and therefore will remain queued.
 In either of these situations, the result can be that the dataflow is constantly triggering the merge processor, which makes no process, and as a result the dataflow times out and rolls back the entire session.
 Therefore, it is advisable that the MergeContent / MergeRecord processors be configured with a `Minimum Number of Entries` of `1` and a very large value for the
 `Maximum Number of Entries` property (for example 1000000).
-This allows a batch to be created with as few as 1 entry and as many as 1 million entries, but the
-`batch.size.count` and `batch.size.bytes` connector settings can then be used to determine approximately how much data gets merged together.
+Kafka Connect properties such as `offset.flush.timeout.ms` may be used to control the amount of data that gets merged together.